 What capital adequacy actually requires

-Under the Investment Firms Regulation (EU) 2019/2033, a CIF must hold own funds equal to the higher of three measures: its permanent minimum capital requirement (€75,000 for a firm not holding client funds), its fixed overhead requirement, or its K-factor requirement.
-For a pure external asset manager operating without custody, the K-factor requirement is typically modest.
-The fixed overhead requirement, however, is directly derived from operating costs.
+Under the Investment Firms Regulation (EU) 2019/2033 , transposed into Cyprus law by Law 165(I)/2021 , a CIF must hold own funds equal to the higher of three measures: its permanent minimum capital requirement (€75,000, €150,000 or €750,000 depending on the investment services the firm is authorised to provide), its fixed overhead requirement, or its K-factor requirement.
+For firms that do not deal on own account , the majority of CIF applicants , the K-factor requirement is typically modest.
+The fixed overhead requirement, however, is directly derived from operating costs and applies equally across all capital tiers.

-The fixed overhead requirement is calculated as one quarter of the firm’s total annual fixed expenditure from the preceding year.
+The fixed overhead requirement (FOR) is calculated as one quarter of the firm's total annual fixed expenditure from the preceding year.
 For a new firm with no preceding year, CySEC applies the projected fixed expenditure from the business plan.
-One quarter of your projected annual fixed costs becomes your fixed overhead capital requirement, on top of the €75,000 minimum.

 The expense architecture problem